-The Board also has the authority to stay the execution of an Immigration Judge's decision in bond proceedings.
+The Board also has the authority to stay the execution of an Immigration Judge's decision in bond proceedings and to entertain motions to reconsider discretionary stays it has granted.
 See Chapter 7.3(a)(iv) (Stays).

 6.2 Automatic Stays